c4lliope/rfcs/032-projects/proposal.md

 with other pipelines within the same team.
 This allows pipeline names to be short and simple.

-Plans have many builds corresponding to executions of the plan's own build plan.
+Plans have many builds corresponding to executions of the plan's own build phase.
 These should be visible somewhere prominent in the UI.
 For simple plans which don't use pipelines this is where a user would expect to see their CI output.